opendocsg/opendoc-supreme-court-practice-directions/PART-16-Admiralty-Matters.md

 (1) Pursuant to Order 70, Rule 7(3) and Rule 9(2) of the Rules of Court,service of a writ or execution of a warrant of arrest may be effected bya solicitor or a solicitor’s clerk whose name and particulars have beennotified to the Registrar.

-(2) Solicitors' attention is drawn to paragraph 32(2) of these PracticeDirections which requires solicitors to notify the Legal Registry of theSupreme Court of the particulars of authorised process servers, who havebeen authorised by them to serve processes and execute warrants ofarrest by submitting a <span style="text-align: justify;">request toauthorise user through the Electronic Filing Service.
+(2) Solicitors' attention is drawn to paragraph 32(2) of these PracticeDirections which requires solicitors to notify the Legal Registry of theSupreme Court of the particulars of authorised process servers, who havebeen authorised by them to serve processes and execute warrants ofarrest by submitting a request to authorise user through the Electronic Filing Service.
 Where suchauthorised process servers are no longer so authorised, solicitors areto revoke or delete the authorisation immediately by submitting arequest through the Electronic Filing Service.
-Solicitors’ clerks do notrequire the authorisation of the Registrar to effect personal service ofprocesses and documents.</span>
+Solicitors’ clerks do notrequire the authorisation of the Registrar to effect personal service ofprocesses and documents.

 (3) Paragraphs 32(3) to 32(6) of these Practice Directions shall,mutatis mutandis, apply to the assignment of the Sheriff to effectservice of a writ or execute a warrant of arrest.